-My personal favorite is the baked cheesecake.
+My personal favorite is baked cheesecake.
 Its smooth, yet firm, texture sets it apart from its simple non-baked counterpart.
 As we are talking about how to cool a cheesecake, it’s the baked cheesecake we will be discussing today.

-As the name suggest, a baked cheesecake is baked in an oven using a water bath, a tray of water surrounding the cheesecake springform pan.
+As the name suggests, a baked cheesecake is baked in an oven using a water bath, and a tray of water surrounding the cheesecake springform pan.
 These creamy and velvety cheesecakes contain cream cheese, full-fat or sour cream, and eggs.
 Flour is sometimes added in small quantities to help in binding the ingredients together.
 This mixture is poured into a springform pan with a prebaked or previously set biscuit base.

-The standard cheesecake usually akes around an hour to bake.
+The standard cheesecake usually takes around an hour to bake.
 Depending on what recipe you are following, you may need to bake it on high heat for 10 minutes, and then for 45-50 minutes at 160C/320F.
 Most types of cheesecake, like the New York, will just require a standard temperature for the whole bake though.

 The airy and light unbaked cheesecake does away with the eggs and flour.
 Instead, you use gelatin or agar-agar as a binding and setting agent.
 While the no-bake comes together quickly, the baked version is definitely worth the wait.